coleenquadros/configuration/docs/app-sre/sop/add-aws-account.md

 1. terraform CLI version matching the version used by Qontract-Reconcile (check `TERRAFORM_VERSION` [here](https://github.com/app-sre/qontract-reconcile/blob/master/reconcile/cli.py)).
 You can download Terraform from https://www.terraform.io/downloads.html.

 Accounts can be created by creating a ticket in the [OHSS Jira project](https://issues.redhat.com/projects/OHSS/).
+In a ticket specify that level of support need to be upgraded to Enterprise level.
+Detailed SOP [here](https://github.com/openshift/ops-sop/blob/master/v4/knowledge_base/aws-developer-accounts.md#requesting-an-account---outside-srep)

 ## Encrypted Account Details